Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Main Monte Carlo Study

-In this section, we demonstrate the ability of our non-Gaussian proxy weighting approach in handling both exogenous and endogenous proxy variables.
-In case of a valid proxy variable our model is able to use the information of the proxy which leads to a better performance compared to a purely non-Gaussian model.
-Furthermore, even when the proxy exhibits weak exogeneity, meaning it is only minimally affected by non-target shocks, we illustrate that our approach retains the ability to utilize the proxy to enhance efficiency, surpassing the performance of the non-Gaussian model alone.
-Moreover, unlike conventional proxy SVAR estimators, our approach is able to detect if the data provide evidence against the exogeneity of the proxy and thus, is able to to detect and neglect information from endogenous proxies.
+This section demonstrates the ability of our non-Gaussian proxy weighting approach in handling both exogenous and endogenous proxy variables.
+Our model is able to use the information of the proxy, which leads to a better performance compared to a purely non-Gaussian model.
+Furthermore, even when the proxy exhibits weak exogeneity, meaning it is only minimally affected by non-target shocks, our approach retains the ability to utilize the proxy to enhance efficiency, surpassing the performance of the non-Gaussian model alone.
+Moreover, our approach can detect whether the data provide evidence against the exogeneity of the proxy and can neglect information from endogenous proxies.

 We simulate a system containing a government spending shock $ \varepsilon_{g, t}$, an output shock $ \varepsilon_{y, t}$, and a tax shock $\varepsilon_{\tau, t}$ with